 - Ideal For: Large homes with expansive rooflines, particularly those in traditional styles like Colonial or Cape Cod.

-9. Bonnet Dormer
+9. Pedimented Dormer

 A bonnet dormer, also known as a segmental dormer, features a curved, bell-shaped roof that resembles a bonnet.
 This dormer is another elegant option among the various types of dormers.